 A final recommendation is virtually any of Ramit Sethi’s courses.
 Each one has a long-form landing page, and he generally drives people from his email list toward these landing pages.

 For the first time, The Copyblogger methodology is now available to a select few clients.

 We know it works.
 We’ve been doing it since 2006.

 If you send a reader to a blank 404 error page, there’s a good chance they will bounce.
 Therefore, it’s essential to have a 404 landing page that sends readers back to a relevant page.

-Neil Patel has a great example of a 404 error page.
-Given that most people are on his website to improve their traffic, he instead offers them his free tool to help them do that:
+CMA Exam Academy has a great example of a 404 error page.
+Given that most people are on his website to learn strategies to become certified management accountants, he instead offers them his free cheat sheet for passing the CMA exam:

 The point of a 404 landing page is simply to redirect the visitor to something that they are interested in and prevent a bounce.

 The unsubscribe or cancel page is a surprisingly crucial landing page.
 It’s much more expensive to acquire a new customer than retain an existing one, so making a last-ditch effort to retain your current customer (or at least understand why they are dissatisfied) is well worth the effort.